A day at the border

 Every day, around 2.2 million people, 1.1 million cars and 21,000 lorries cross the Swiss border.
 In addition, thousands of tonnes of goods from all over the world are imported into Switzerland or pass through it on the way to other countries, and Swiss products are exported abroad.

-The FOCBS's core tasks include the correct and rapid clearance of goods, which involves collecting duties and carrying out checks on cross-border passenger transport.
-In addition, it performs delegate security tasks and combats illegal migration.
-The FOCBS has its own investigative authority for its core tasks.
+The FOCBS's core tasks include the correct and rapid clearance of goods, which involves collecting levies and carrying out checks on cross-border passenger transport.
+In addition, it performs delegate security tasks and combats irregular migration.
+The FOCBS has its own investigation authority for its core tasks.

 • CHF 65 million in receipts